Have you been racking your brain about silver vs. gold welding lens?

 • It may not be suitable for everyday use.

-• The market price of the product may not be cheap.
+• The market price of the product may be expensive.

-In Which Welding Methods are Gold Welding Lens Used?
+Which Welding Methods are Good For Gold Lens?

 Gold welding lens can found between shade 8 and 14.
 The shades at the lowest range are normally used for lower amperage Tungsten Inert Gas (TIG) welding or Gas tungsten arc welding (GTAW).